heritai/adoptima-marketing-dashboard/README.md

 ## ⚠️ Disclaimer

-This is a demonstration project using synthetic data, built for educational and illustrative purposes.
+This project is a demonstration using synthetic data, built purely for educational and illustrative purposes.
 The models and insights provided are simplified and should not be used for actual business decisions without thorough validation against real-world data and expert consultation.

 ## 📞 Support

 For questions, issues, or feature requests, please:
 -   Open an issue on GitHub.
--   Contact: [your-email@example.com]
+-   Contact: your-email@example.com
--   Documentation: [Link to detailed documentation if available, otherwise remove]
+-   Documentation: (Link to detailed documentation if available, otherwise remove)

-## 🚀 Streamlit Cloud Deployment
+## 🚀 Seamless Deployment to Streamlit Community Cloud

 AdOptima can be easily deployed to Streamlit Community Cloud for a live, shareable demo.